Staphylococcal infections

 This section has been translated automatically.

-Widespread colonization of the skin and the anterior pharynx (up to 25%; even more common among hospital staff!) and the genital mucous membranes (vagina up to 10% of all premenopausal women).
+Widespread colonization of the skin and the anterior pharynx (up to 25 % of the population; even more frequent among hospital staff!) and the genital mucous membranes (vagina: up to 10 % of all premenopausal women).

 This section has been translated automatically.

-Basically, a distinction must be made between diseases caused by the invasive occurrence of staphylococci and those induced by staphylococci toxins.
+A basic distinction must be made between diseases caused by the invasive presence of staphylococci and those induced by staphylococcal toxins.

 Localized infections of the skin, skin appendages, urethra.